 Volunteers took a daily supplement containing 5 grams hydrolysed collagen derived from fish cartilage as well as a whole host of other vitamins and minerals.
 Dryness, wrinkles, and nasolabial fold depth improved after 60 days, and collagen density and skin firmness improved after 12 weeks.
-Most parts of the trial didn’t use a placebo control, and the trial was published wholly by the company producing the supplement.
+Most parts of the

 While it looks like collagen supplements are promising and could potentially work, the evidence is far from solid!

 It looks like patting the waters of the fountain of youth onto your skin is still more effective than drinking from it!
 Look for topical products like creams containing vitamin A with ingredients like retinol and tretinoin.
 These are the gold standard for boosting collagen in the skin.
 Vitamin C serums are also fantastic for increasing collagen.